luoshuhui/plexmediaserver_crack/README.md

 This will NOT persist through Docker image updates, as rebuilding the container will copy libraries freshly from the image.

+For ARM64 or for a different installation method on Linux, [check edde746's fork](https://github.com/edde746/plexmediaserver_crack).

 ### Building

 #### Windows